The 2-switch-degree of a graph: Explicit formulas

-\Cref{deg.general.fórmula} suggests that the difficulty of computing the 2-switch-degree of $G$ essentially lies in determining the number of 4-cliques in $G$, i.e., $k_4(G)$.
-This is because it is relatively “easy” to compute $c_4(G)$ and $k_3(G)$ (from which $p_4(G)$ depends).
-Indeed, it is well known that these can be obtained from the \textbf{adjacency matrix} $A$ of $G$, an $n \times n$ matrix (where $n = |G|$), with entry $[A]_{ij} = 1$ if $ij \in E(G)$ and $0$ otherwise.
+\Cref{deg.general.formula} says that computing the 2-switch-degree of $G$ essentially reduces to determining $c_4(G)$ and $k_3(G)$ (on which $p_4(G)$ depends).
+It is well known that these can be obtained from the \emph{adjacency matrix} $A$ of $G$, an $n \times n$ matrix (where $n = |V(G)|$), with entry $[A]_{ij} = 1$ if $ij \in E(G)$ and $0$ otherwise.
 In fact: